 Tuition must be paid annually and re-enrollment can only take place when all tuition is paid in full.
 Non-resident students must reapply after completing the terminal grade, which is the final grade that a school offers.
 Non-resident students are not guaranteed a space at a feeder school, which is one that a student has the right to attend based on their current school or other public schools in DC for the following grade.

-Adult non-resident students or the parents, guardians, custodians or other primary caregiver of a minor non-resident student attending a District- funded school shall be subject to and responsible for non-resident tuition payments.
-For information about current tuition rates, please see the 2018-19 UPSFF Payment Letter and refer to Appendix B.
+Adult non-resident students or the parents, guardians, custodians or other primary caregiver of a minor non-resident student attending a District-funded school shall be subject to and responsible for non-resident tuition payments.
+See current tuition rates.

 If a family is found to be a non-resident without a tuition agreement in place, there are penalties.
 Penalties include: